Learning Hard Retrieval Decoder Attention for Transformers: Conclusion

 \section{Conclusion}

-We propose to accelerate the inference of the scaled dot-product attention by learning a hard retrieval attention which only attends to one token in the sentence rather than all tokens.
-With the one-on-one hard attention matrix, the matrix multiplication between attention probabilities and the value sequence in the standard scaled dot-product attention can be replaced by a simple and efficient retrieval operation.
+We propose to learn a hard retrieval attention which only attends to one token rather than all tokens.
+With the one-to-one hard attention matrix, the matrix multiplication between attention probabilities and the value sequence in the standard scaled dot-product attention can be replaced by a simple and efficient retrieval operation.

-Our hard retrieval attention mechanism can accelerate both long and short sequences and is $1.67$ times fast as the scaled dot-product attention.
-In our experiments on a wide range of machine translation tasks, we demonstrate that using the hard retrieval attention for cross attention networks can lead to competitive performance.
+In our experiments on a wide range of machine translation tasks, we show that using the hard retrieval attention for decoder attention networks can achieve competitive performance while being $1.43$ times faster in decoding.